GStreamer/gstreamer/sdk-legal-information.md

 #### What licenses are there?

-GStreamer binaries containst software under various licenses.
+GStreamer binaries contain software under various licenses.
 See above.

 #### How does this relate to the packaging system?